Patient organization versus hospital-based recruitment strategies for EORTC QLG studies.

 3. Accuracy of clinical data: collected from health records versus patient-reported.

-The ultimate aim of this project is to guide future research and guideline development as to improve the quality and efficiency of recruitment strategies.
+The ultimate aim of this project is to guide future research and guideline development to improve the quality and efficiency of recruitment strategies.

 Achievements